AliaCai/Full-Stack-Open/Week8_express.js/note.md

 1. Create a router -> write in html/read a file
 2. make public static foler
 3. getting url with name
-4. getting a single meber
+4. getting a single meber through id (return meg if id dne)
+5. member api routes

 midleware function that has access to req and res -> you can change/add things
 midlesware: res, req, next

 >npm i moment [DEAL WITH DATE]

+not all routes be api sercing json routes may serve service template